windicss/plugins/README.md

 }
 ```

-If you find some plugin that you used is not yet supported, you are welcome to post an issue or pull request, and we will support it soon.
+If you find some plugin that you used is not yet supported, you are welcome to **post an issue or pull request**, and we will support it soon.

 ## Plugin List